This article is a part of:

 Add Samba User

-Currently, our Linux account for administering the server is azure-smb and we can’t use this account password to access the SMB shares yet.
-Instead, we need to create a password and bind it to azure-smb.
+Currently, our Linux account for administering the server is azure-smb and we shouldn’t use this account password to access the SMB shares.
+So, let’s just create a dedicated user for SMB called user1.

 azure-smb@smb-server:~$ sudo useradd --system -s /usr/sbin/nologin user1